ariary/QueenSono/README.md

 On the other side we wait for all the packet (chunks), reconstruct our message and then decrypt it.
 But it works ⇔ we received ALL the chunks, otherwise the decryption will fail.

-- We coudl implement a function which will split the message before encryption according to the key length to avoid the size problem
+- [x] We could implement a function which will split the message before encryption according to the key length to avoid the size problem
-- We  could encrypt each chunk, like this we could decrypt them separately
+- [ ] We  could encrypt each chunk, like this we could decrypt them separately. (=> Huge message size)

 ### Bonus